-Pop quiz: What’s pre-poo?
+Pop quiz: What’s pre-poo treatment?
 If you know the answer, give yourself a gold star for being a bona fide beauty insider.
-And if you don’t, well, listen up — this is one silly-sounding trend that’s worth paying attention to.
+And if you don’t, well, listen up — this is one silly-sounding TLC trend that’s worth paying attention to.

 Now you’re probably thinking, “my conditioner moisturizes just fine.
-Why do I need anything else?”
+Why do I need another hair product?”
 Here’s the thing: conditioner helps lessen the effects of damage to your hair’s surface layers but doesn’t prevent it.
-Pre-poo favorites (like coconut oil), in contrast, get absorbed by the proteins inside your hair—sealing that fragile inner layer and making it less prone to swelling up with water.
-No swelling, of course, means healthier, stronger hair.
+Pre-poo oil treatment favorites, in contrast, get absorbed by the proteins inside your hair—sealing that fragile inner layer and making it less prone to swelling up with water.
+No swelling, of course, means stronger hair, which means healthy hair!

 First things first, how do you know if you need a pre-shampoo treatment?
 Surefire signs include hair that won’t hold its curl, unmanageable frizz, frayed ends and longer-than-normal dry times.
 But you don’t need to see visible signs of damage to pull out the pre-poo.
 Its water-blocking capabilities can reduce shower- time wear and tear and lock in moisture for any type of hair.

 Step two is figuring out which pre-poo to use.
-Do a Web search, and you’ll be bombarded by products promising a deep-moisture treatment—but it’s often oils that get the most praise from hair care pros.
-The star of the pre-poo oil category?
+Do a Web search, and you’ll be bombarded by products promising a deep-conditioning treatment—but it’s often hair oils that get the most praise from hair care pros.
+The star of the pre-poo deep conditioner oil category?
 Coconut oil.
-It penetrates hair more effectively than other oils such as mineral (which isn’t attracted to your hair’s proteins) and jojoba (its chemical bonds have proven in lab tests to be too bulky to get inside your hair).
+It penetrates hair more effectively thanother oils such as mineral (which isn’t attracted to your hair’s proteins) and jojoba (its chemical bonds have proven in lab tests to be too bulky to get inside your hair).

 Still, coconut oil may not be the best choice for every hair type.
 Our advice?
 Since coconut packs the biggest moisturizing punch, it’s wise to start there.
-If you feel like this option is too heavy for the damage level of your hair or leaves it feeling overly greasy and heavy, work your way back toward lighter options like pre-shampoo butters.
+If you feel like this option is too heavy for your damage level or hair needs, or leaves it feeling overly greasy and heavy with a lot of oily hair or product build-up, work your way back toward lighter options like pre-shampoo butters.

 The easy answer is “as long as possible”—if your scalp isn’t irritated by the marathon oil-wearing session, that is.
 If you see results after a half-hour treatment, great!
-But if you can stand rocking a pre-shampooed ponytail all day, then washing at night could be the way to go.
+But if you can stand rocking a pre-shampooed ponytail all day without risking dandruff, then washing at night could be the way to go.
 You’re not going to do any damage by leaving oil in your hair too long.

-Figuring out when to pre-shampoo, what to use, when to use it and how long to leave it in may take some testing, but softer, healthier strands will be a clear sign of a successful pre-poo mission.
+Figuring out when to pre-shampoo, what to use, when to use it, and how long to leave it in may take some testing, but softer, healthier tresses will be a clear sign of a successful pre-poo mission!

 Comments will be approved before showing up.